erasureprotocol/express-ethereum-twitter-auth/README.md

 const app = express()

-// You need to use express-session for the default auth to persist var sess = {
+// You need to use express-session for the default auth to persist
+// If you're using your own auth, you can skip this var sess = {
   secret: 'THIS_SHOULD_BE_A_SECRET',
   cookie: {},